-Last Updated on December 13, 2021 by Editorial Staff
+Last Updated on December 13, 2021 by Muhammad Junaid Khalid

 Android phones are great, but Apple devices stand out with how well their software and hardware work with each other.
 It has been more than a decade since the first iPhone came out – can you believe it?
 They still maintain that sleek aesthetic and polished software.
 There are some iPhone hidden features that most people don’t know about.
 In this article, you will learn about those cool features of iPhone and how to use them.

 You might have read plenty of tips over the years to make using your Apple device a breeze.
 Some common tips you might not know include turning off background apps for better performance or charging more quickly with Airplane Mode switched on.